ajancheta/beep-boop/README.md

 #### By _Ashley J. Ancheta_

 ## Description
 _This application will allow the user to input a number.
-Based on the values from 0 to the number that they will input, there will be elements that will replace some of the values due to various conditions.
+Based on the values from 0 to the number that the user will submit, there will be elements that will replace some of the values given the various conditions.
 Concepts such as arrays and loops from Week 3 of introduction to programming were applied to build this program._

 ## Specs
 | Behavior | Input | Output |